 There are many customs and ways to mark the feast of the Epiphany.
 In Orthodox traditions, the traditional feast day (January 6) marks the celebration of the birth of Christ.
 In many cultures, the Epiphany marks a “little Christmas”, one celebrated with gift-giving and the sharing of special foods.

-To plan and implement the Epiphany Activity, make a copy of the activity sheet for each child.
+To plan and implement the Epiphany for Kids Activity, make a copy of the activity sheet for each child.
 You’ll need the following materials:

 Distribute the activity sheets.
 Have children cut out and affix their photos in the stars as instructed.
 If you’d prefer not to use photos, the children may draw a self-portrait instead.
 Ask children to brainstorm and then write ways that they can be a light to others on the points of the star.
 Provide assistance if needed.
 Then provide glitter, glue, and art materials such as markers and crayons, for the children to color or decorate the stars.
 Encourage the children to display their stars at home as a reminder to share the light of Jesus with others.